Grand Street station (IND Sixth Avenue Line): Construction

 The station was built as part of the Chrystie Street Connection between the Sixth Avenue Line and the Manhattan and Williamsburg Bridges.
-The Chrystie Street Connection was first proposed in 1947 as the southern end of the Second Avenue Subway (SAS), which would feed into the two bridges, allowing Sixth Avenue Line trains to access the BMT Jamaica Line, BMT Fourth Avenue Line and the BMT Brighton Line in Brooklyn.
+The Chrystie Street Connection was first proposed in 1947 as the southern end of the Second Avenue Subway (SAS), which would feed into the two bridges, allowing Sixth Avenue Line trains to access the Jamaica, Fourth Avenue, and Brighton lines in Brooklyn.
+The New York City Board of Estimate voted in September 1951 to construct the Second Avenue Subway and several related lines for $500 million.
+The next year, the New York City Board of Transportation (BOT) indicated that it would award contracts for the construction of an 890 ft section of tunnel between Hester and Delancey Streets, including a station at Grand Street, as part of the SAS project.
+Work had been expected to begin in mid-1952 but was delayed because of engineering difficulties.
+By 1954, the BOT's successor, the New York City Transit Authority, had asked the city for $37.3 million to begin constructing the Chrystie Street Connection.

 In mid-1957, the New York City government solicited bids from contractors to construct the various parts of the connection.
 One of the contracts was for the construction of a station at Grand and Chrystie Streets, serving trains to and from the Manhattan Bridge.
 Because there was a large number of senior citizens living near that intersection, the station was originally planned to contain many ramps and "a minimum of steps".
+That October, the Board of Estimate approved an initial $10.2 million for the connection.
 A groundbreaking ceremony for the connection took place on November 25, 1957.
 The connection was projected to cost $100 million and provide capacity for 52,000 more riders an hour between Brooklyn and Manhattan.
 In 1960, New York City Transit allocated $23 million for the installation of new signals in the Chrystie Street tunnels and six other locations in the subway system.

 Construction of the station started in 1962, and the entire seven-block length of Chrystie Street was closed until 1964.
 By March 1964, the new connection was expected to be completed within the next year.
 Later that year, the tracks in the new connection were laid.
 In contrast to subway tracks on existing lines, which contained wooden cross ties, the new tracks were installed on rubber pads attached to the concrete track bed, thereby dampening noise from trains.
 Lighting, power and signal equipment for the Chrystie Street tunnel had been installed by January 1965.
 At that time, the project was projected to be completed in 1967, with the portion involving the opening of the Grand Street station to be finished in 1966.